junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Maybe legends are just legends, remain the mythology stories as they should be.
 There is no giant ancient bird, there might never have been.
 Dean sighs, bitterly, not entirely surprised but still feels the punch in the stomach.
 He wonders if it's time to admit his defeat in this phantom chase and call it a day.

-Hours passed, Dean finds himself still frustratingly circling round and round in the place.
+Hours passed, Dean finds himself frustratingly circling round and round in the place.
 All the goddamn trees look exactly the same, tall and straight, featureless and faceless.
 He can't see a sign or man-made trail.
 Or any other living breathing human being in sight.

 The sun is setting fast.
 The dull light in the woods in the daytime transitions into darker shades as the sun moves west, and then, the night falls.